 Wood provides shelter, furniture, flooring, and cabinetry, as well as smaller items from bowls to toys to chopsticks.
 It is the building material of choice for strength, aesthetic appeal and environmental responsibility.
 In addition, wood stores carbon and is less energy- and carbon-intensive to produce than competing materials like concrete and steel.

-Wood is the building material of choice for strength, aesthetic appeal and environmental responsibility.
 Wood is renewable, recyclable and reusable, and stores carbon.
 Moreover, it is less energy- and carbon-intensive to produce than competing materials like concrete and steel.

 Wood is a globally-traded commodity that supports U.S. economic growth.
 The U.S. is one of the world's most diverse exporters of sustainable forest products, and in 2007 these exports reached $27.4 billion—10 percent of the industry's sales.
 Wood products manufacturing employed some 460,000 people in 2008, earning an estimated $22 billion annually in the United States.
 With approximately 1,000 wood products manufacturing facilities, and $70 billion in product shipments, wood products manufacturing is essential to the success of many communities nationwide.